Faulkner General Info

 Late BWH/OSH Transfers: Any outside hospital transfers (including BWH ED admits) after 5:00 PM should be admitted by Twilight residents to avoid long-call teams staying late.
 These admissions taken by the Twilight residents will be passed-back to the same long-call team the next morning.

 - Saturday is the twilight resident’s day off

 - Arrives at 1:00 PM and takes sign out from the weekend rounder (taking care of the short call list) and post-call team (taking care of the post-call and pre-call list)

 - Takes sign out from the long-call team between 7:00 PM and 10:00 PM

 - Admits up to 5 patients between 1:00 PM and 10:00 PM

 - Signs out to the 6S moonlighter at 11:00 PM

-In general, if you need in-house backup for any reason, please reach out to the FACT nocturnist, which you can find in the Paging Directory under “Medical Residents.”
+In general: If you need in-house backup for any reason, please reach out to the FACT nocturnist, which you can find in the Paging Directory under “Medical Residents.”
 The 6S moonlighter and FICU moonlighter should be able to provide assistance as well as need be.
-Please do not hesitate to page the Faulkner CMR or BWH Phys for any matters
+If multiple rapid responses are called on a single patient on a non-medical service, recommend transfer to medicine, which should result in an admission to the nocturnist.
+Please do not hesitate to page the Faulkner CMR or BWH Phys for any matters.

 Patients will bounce back to the original team if: